Mike-Leo-Smith/RubiksCube/README.md

 > g++ -o "Rubik's Cube.exe" *.cpp *.h -std=c++11 -lopengl32 -lglu32 -lglfw3 -Wl,--subsystem,windows
 ```

-Commands on other platforms are similar, discover them yourself.
+Commands on other platforms are similar, discover them by yourself.

 If you goes along well with the steps above, you will get things like "Rubik's Cube.out" or "Rubik's Cube.exe" in the directory.
 Double-click it to run, and now it's time to enjoy the magic steps as the Rubik's Cube restores itself...